 Hello everyone, today I have a new article brought to you by guest blogger, Jeff Anderson, who writes for assistedliving.com.
-We are pleased to have him contributing to our blog and giving you some new information on how to live a more fullfilling, healthy life as a primary caregiver.
+We are pleased to have him contributing to our blog.
+And him giving you some new information on how to live a more fulfilling, healthy life as a primary caregiver.
 Check out Jeff’s article below!

-Caregiving is tough, and the price of taking on the load that comes with taking care of a loved one is steep, not only financially, but also in terms of your own health.
+Caregiving is tough.
+The price of taking on the load that comes with taking care of a loved one is steep.
+Not only financially, but also in terms of your own health.
 Caregivers suffer from higher rates of heart disease, high blood pressure, anxiety disorders, depression, and diabetes than non-caregivers.
-This is due to a number of factors, but essentially boils down to the fact that caregivers are consistently under a lot of stress while lacking the time to form healthy habits.
+This is due to a number of factors.
+But it essentially boils down to the fact that caregivers are consistently under a lot of stress.
+While lacking the time to form healthy habits.
 Here are a few ways to help you manage your health without abandoning your loved one.

 Sharing the Load